 In Vedanta the Self or Atman is commonly defined as space (kham, akasha).
 That space (akasha) is further defined as bliss (Ananda).
 What is the nature of this space that is the Self?
-Clearly it is not what we ordinarily know of as space or experience as ourselves.

 Our inner Self holds the entire universe in the small space within the spiritual heart (Hridaya).
 This is a space of Consciousness (Chidakasha) behind all manifestation in the time-space world.

 Vedanta recognizes the existence of several types and levels of space.
 First is the material space of our physical world that is the matrix of the other elements of earth, water, fire and air.
 It is the external measurable space in which we determine location and distance.
 Yet space itself has no form or location of its own.
 Objects are located in space but space surrounds and permeates all objects.
 We locate objects in space relative to space as distance.

 Yet all objects consist of various stages of densification or crystallization of the energies of space.
 Such material space is not empty but is composed of particles or atoms, out of which the other denser elements are formed.
 Beyond this is an additional Pranic space, the space of energy and the life-force, more subtle than the material space, which makes the entire universe alive, including our physical bodies.

 Beyond this pranic space is the space of the mind both at individual and cosmic levels.
 The individual mind like space is formless and holds thoughts like various objects or energies in space.
 We all need space in the mind to comprehend things and to observe things properly.
 We can observe the space between our thoughts.